awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 + `ec2:DescribeSubnets` \- Describe the subnets for Spot Instances
 + `ec2:CreateTags` \- Add system tags to Spot Instances

+### Create the Service\-Linked Role<a name="service-linked-role-creating-for-spot-fleet"></a>

-Amazon EC2 also creates the **AWSServiceRoleForEC2Spot** role when you request a Spot Fleet\.
-For more information, see [Service\-Linked Role for Spot Instance Requests](spot-requests.md#service-linked-roles-spot-instance-requests)\.
+Under most circumstances, you don't need to manually create a service\-linked role\.
+Amazon EC2 creates the **AWSServiceRoleForEC2SpotFleet** service\-linked role the first time you create a Spot Fleet using the console\.

-If you had an active Spot Fleet request before November 2017, when Amazon EC2 began supporting this service\-linked role, Amazon EC2 created the **AWSServiceRoleForEC2SpotFleet** role in your AWS account\.
+If you had an active Spot Fleet request before October 2017, when Amazon EC2 began supporting this service\-linked role, Amazon EC2 created the **AWSServiceRoleForEC2SpotFleet** role in your AWS account\.
 For more information, see [A New Role Appeared in My Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared) in the *IAM User Guide*\.

 Ensure that this role exists before you use the AWS CLI or an API to create a Spot Fleet\.
 To create the role, use the IAM console as follows\.

-**To create the IAM role for Spot Fleet \(console\)**
+**To manually create the AWSServiceRoleForEC2SpotFleet service\-linked role**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.